espressif/esp-sr/docs/audio_front_end/README.md

 ### Select AFE handle

 Espressif AFE supports both single MIC and dual MIC scenarios, and the algorithm module can be flexibly configured.
 The internal task of single MIC applications is processed by NS, and the internal task of dual MIC applications is processed by BSS.
-If the dual microphone scenario is configured for voice noise reduction (i.e. `wakenet_init=false, voice_communication_init=true`), the  miso internal task will be added.
+If the dual microphone scenario is configured for voice communication (i.e. `wakenet_init=false, voice_communication_init=true`), the  miso internal task will be added.

-- Get AFE handle
+For the acquisition of AFE handle, there is a slight difference between speech recognition scenario and voice communication scenario:

+- Speech recognition

+		esp_afe_sr_iface_t *afe_handle = &ESP_AFE_SR_HANDLE;

+- Voice communication

-		esp_afe_sr_iface_t *afe_handle = &ESP_AFE_HANDLE;
+		esp_afe_sr_iface_t *afe_handle = &ESP_AFE_VOIP_HANDLE;

 ### Input Audio data